mkarpiarz/cloud-native-docs/gpu-operator/confidential-containers.rst

 - ``NVIDIA Kata Manager for Kubernetes`` -- to manage the NVIDIA artifacts such as the NVIDIA optimized Linux kernel image and initial RAM disk.
+- ``NVIDIA Confidential Computing Manager for Kubernetes`` -- to manage the confidential computing mode of the NVIDIA GPU on the node.
 - ``NVIDIA Sandbox Device Plugin`` -- to discover and advertise the passthrough GPUs to kubelet.
 - ``NVIDIA VFIO Manager`` -- to load the vfio-pci device driver and bind it to all GPUs on the node.
 - ``Node Feature Discovery`` -- to detect CPU security features, NVIDIA GPUs, and label worker nodes.